Balaramanan-mssb/steganography-c/README.md

 the BMP header unchanged, and encodes a magic string followed by the secret file extension size, extension, file size, and file contents into the image pixels.

 Decode:
+       During decoding, the program reads the stego image, verifies the magic string, extracts the hidden file information, and reconstructs the original secret file.

 - Bit manipulation techniques are used to store and retrieve data
+- This project ensures secure and accurate data hiding and retrieval using simple bit manipulation techniques.

 Features:
 - Encode secret message into a carrier file